segunak/SegunAkinyemi.com/docs/_posts/2022-07-29-commands-of-christ.md

 The commands are taken from the [New King James Version](https://en.wikipedia.org/wiki/New_King_James_Version){:target="_blank"} of the Bible.
 No guarantees on this list being exhaustive, as its compilation was the work of but one man.
 The task of determining if a given Jesus quote qualifies as a long-lived "command" is oftentimes subjective, in that the personal judgment of the preparer must be used.
 By compiling this list from several sources, I hope to have weeded out any personal bias about what constitutes a command of Christ.

-If there's a command you were expecting to see but didn't or one you see below that you don't think is a true command, feel free to let me know in the comment section below, or via my [contact page](/contact){:target="_blank"}.
+If there's a command you were expecting to see but didn't; or one you see below that you don't think is a true command, feel free to let me know in the comment section below, or via my [contact page](/contact){:target="_blank"}.
 I'd be more than happy to update the list!

 ### Matthew